-There are many straight handrails and guardrails offered by numerous companies but what if your home has a curved deck or curved balcony?
+Numerous companies offer straight handrails and guardrails, but what if your home has a curved deck or curved balcony?
 Well, we have a solution to this problem: beautifully designed curved handrails.
-When building a curved deck or a curved balcony following any kind of arc, the difficulty of the construction is increased dramatically.
-Curved handrails can be equally challenging to build, and there is no better masterwork than a curved deck railing from Mountain Laurel Handrails.
+When building a curved deck or a curved balcony following an arc, the difficulty of the construction increases dramatically.
+Even though curved handrails can be equally challenging to build, there is no better masterwork than a curved deck railing from Mountain Laurel Handrails.

-This particular deck has two different curves which were faithfully replicated in our workshop.
+This particular deck has two different curves, which we faithfully replicated in our workshop.
 And on this page, you’re going to get a peek at how we create a curved railing system that is shipped ready to install!

 Curved Balcony Railing

 Curved handrails don’t only have a place outside on your deck or balcony.
-For the interior of the home, a curved balcony railing makes a strong visual statement.
+For the interior of a home, a curved balcony railing makes a strong visual statement.
 It’s unique and not often seen in homes these days.
 The curved shape itself is unique, but to add the beautiful and creative wood design of Mountain Laurel Handrails takes your design to an entirely new level.
-These small aspects of interior design are often overlooked in the cookie-cutter approach to home design and home building, but this unique handrail makes a strong and artistic statement.
+While the cookie-cutter approach to home design and home building often overlooks these small details in the interior design, this unique handrail makes a strong and artistic statement.
 The curved shape can soften up the design of the room and give a feel of more space.

 The curved balcony handrail, in this case, has opened up space.
-Even a small feature can add a great amount to the look and feel of the space, as well as giving it a subtle but dramatic update.
-This great room benefited from curved handrail made with cintricate twig work on the balcony, and the loft becomes a special place to look through the glass doors that open onto the deck and the lake beyond.
-This curved balcony really created another new way for the owners of this home to enjoy the space, while creating a creative and unique piece for their home.
-We all work hard here to make sure your home gets the exact pieces it needs, whether those be straight, curved or both.
+Even a small feature like this can make a big impact on the look and feel of the space, as well as giving it a subtle but dramatic update.
+This great room benefited from a curved handrail made with intricate twig work on the balcony.
+Here, the loft becomes a special place to look through the glass doors that open onto the deck and the lake beyond.
+This curved balcony created another new way for the owners of this home to enjoy the space while adding a fascinating and unique piece to their home.
+We work hard to make sure your home gets the exact pieces it needs, whether those be straight, curved or both.

 The Wood Railing crew took a ride down to Atlanta recently to install a small project with some curved railings on a balcony.
 This is a beautifully rebuilt home on the lake with quite a bit of history.
 The current owner’s father built a house on the property in the 1950s which had been outgrown and was in need of improvement.
 The contractor building the new home was just beginning his career as a carpenter and helped build the old house.